interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 #### `Quantity` object

-TODO Reference that this is JSON?

-A quantity represents an amount denominated in some unit of a particular fungible asset.
+Represents an amount denominated in some unit of a particular fungible asset.
 (Since account balances may only be denominated in a single asset, the type of asset should be implicit).

 ##### Attributes